 This is an Insight article, written by a selected partner as part of GAR's co-published content.
 Read more on Insight

-In commercial arbitrations in the telecoms industry, several valuation methods are used in practice.
+In commercial arbitrations in the telecommunications industry, several valuation methods are used in practice.
 Since different valuation approaches may lead to (slightly) different results, the appropriate valuation method or methods should be carefully selected depending on the characteristics of the respective case.

-Thus, the following sections briefly illustrate the basic valuation concepts and provide a short introduction to valuation approaches and methods most often applied in commercial arbitrations in the telecoms industry according to our experience in this industry over decades.
+Thus, the following sections briefly illustrate the basic valuation concepts and provide a short introduction to valuation approaches and methods most often applied in commercial arbitrations in the telecommunications industry according to our experience in this industry over decades.

 Depending on the circumstances of the specific case and the assumptions taken, the values determined by different quantum experts most often diverge.
 Therefore, experts and arbitrators alike are often confronted with value ranges.
-Then, they must decide which valuation approach is the most appropriate in this specific case or what weight to attribute to different methods and assumptions presented.
+Then, they must decide which valuation approach is the most appropriate in the specific case or what weight to attribute to different methods and assumptions presented.

 There is not one valuation approach that is suitable for every possible situation.
 Rather, the most appropriate method must be selected based on the specifics of the case and the available information.
 According to the International Valuation Standards, which form a foundation of international valuation best practices often equally applicable to damage assessments, three principal valuation approaches are used in valuations:

-- market approach (e.g., comparable publicly-traded companies method, comparable transactions method);
+- market approach (e.g., comparable publicly traded companies method, comparable transactions method);

 - income approach (e.g., discounted cash flow (DCF) method); and

 - cost approach (e.g., net asset value, sunk costs).